tenlisboa/pong_rust_bevy/README.md

-# 🕹️ Projeto 1 – Pong com Esteroides (Rust + Bevy)
+# Project 1 – Pong on Steroids (Rust + Bevy)

-> Primeiro projeto do plano de estudos com foco em aprender os fundamentos de Rust e Bevy com um jogo 2D simples, usando ECS, entrada de usuário, movimentação e lógica de jogo.
+> First project of the study plan focused on learning the fundamentals of Rust and Bevy with a simple 2D game, using ECS, user input, movement, and game logic.

 ---

-## 🎯 Objetivo
+## Objective

-- Aprender Rust na prática, entendendo ownership, borrow checker, módulos e enums.
+- Learn Rust in practice, understanding ownership, borrow checker, modules, and enums.
-- Dominar o básico da Bevy Engine e sua arquitetura ECS.
+- Master the basics of the Bevy Engine and its ECS architecture.
-- Criar um jogo funcional e modular com estrutura limpa e extensível.
+- Create a functional and modular game with a clean and extensible structure.

 ---

-## 🧠 Conceitos-Chave
+## Key Concepts

 - Bevy App lifecycle
 - ECS (Entities, Components, Systems)
-- Transform e Sprite
+- Transform and Sprite
-- Input do teclado
+- Keyboard input
-- Colisões simples
+- Simple collisions
-- Sistema de pontuação
+- Scoring system
-- HUD com texto
+- HUD with text

 ---

-## 🗂️ Estrutura Sugerida do Projeto
+## Suggested Project Structure

 pong_rust_bevy/
 ├── Cargo.toml